fergiemcdowall/stopword/README.md

 # stopword
-`stopword` is a node module that allows you to strip stopwords from an input text.
+`stopword` is a module for node and the browser that allows you to strip stopwords from an input text.
 [In natural language processing, "Stopwords" are words that are so frequent that they can safely be removed from a text without altering its